Debits and credits: Definition, examples, and accounting basics

 Debits and credits serve as the foundation of accurate financial record-keeping and reporting.
 By properly applying debits and credits, accountants ensure that the accounting equation (assets = liabilities + equity) remains balanced.
 This principle provides a clear and systematic approach to tracking financial activities, enabling accountants to generate reliable financial statements.

 Debits and credits work in tandem within the double-entry bookkeeping system to ensure that each financial transaction is accurately recorded and balanced.
+A debit entry increases asset or expense accounts and decreases liability, revenue, and equity accounts.
+On the other hand, credit entries are employed to decrease asset or expense accounts and increase liability, revenue, and equity accounts.
 For every transaction entered into the system, there must be at least one debit entry and one credit entry, and the total debits must equal the total credits.

 Debit and credit entries provide several benefits in the field of accounting.
 Let's explore some of these benefits in more detail: